SC-005 – Encryption

 Standard

-1. Encryption algorithms and cyphers in use must meet the standards defined for use in NIST publication FIPS 140-3 or any superseding document, according to date of implementation.
+1. Encryption algorithms and cyphers in use must meet the standards defined for use in NIST publication FIPS 140-3 or any superseding document, according to the date of implementation.
 For additional guidance, see NIST SP 800-131A Revision 2 or subsequent revisions.

 2. No proprietary encryption algorithms are allowed, unless with documented approval from the UTHSC Office of Cybersecurity.